Mercury Insurance Reviews

 To help drivers better understand how much Mercury car insurance costs, WalletHub’s editors obtained sample Mercury car insurance quotes for a total of six driver profiles, which are fairly representative of drivers across the U.S. You can learn more about these sample quotes in the Methodology section of our full Mercury Insurance Review.

-Mercury Insurance is pretty affordable compared to most of its competitors, as the company ranks 7th out of 46 insurers in WalletHub’s cost comparison.
+Mercury Insurance is pretty affordable compared to most of its competitors, as the company ranks in the 2nd cheapest quartile of insurers in WalletHub’s cost comparison.
 Like many of its industry peers, Mercury also offers discounts for bundling multiple insurance policies with the company, but it doesn’t offer quite as many extra coverage options as some of its competitors.

 Mercury Home Insurance Review Highlights